yaskovdev/blog/source/_drafts/2000-01-01-what-every-programmer-needs-to-know.md

 ---

 * Algorithms and data structures: basics.
-* Basic communication skills (how not to be an asshole)
+* Basic communication skills (how not to be an asshole; https://nohello.net/en/)
 * "Boring" security basics
 * chmod (basic Linux commands)
 * DB indexes (both for SQL and noSQL, they are different)